Morwenn/cpp-sort/docs/Sorter-facade.md

 {};
 ```

-Moreover, `sorter_facade` inherits from its template parameter, therefore it has all the properties of the *sorter implementation* it wraps, including the nested type aliases and additional functions.
-The only things that may be overridden are described below, but all of them eventually end up calling functions from the *sorter implementation* anyway.
+`sorter_facade` inherits from its template parameter, therefore it has all the properties of the *sorter implementation* it wraps, including the nested type aliases and additional functions.
+The only functions that may be overridden are described below, though all of them eventually end up calling functions from the *sorter implementation* anyway.

 All the `operator()` of `sorter_facade` use [`mstd::forward_iterator`][mstd-iterator] or [`mstd::forward_range`][mstd-ranges] to constrain their parameters.
-It is the responsibility of the *sorter implementation* author to stregthen those constraints in the implementation overloads.
+It is the responsibility of the *sorter implementation* author to stregthen those constraints in the implementation overloads if needed.

 ### Construction